 According to Newtonian physics, we are a cog in the machine.

-According to Quantum Mechanics, we are a fluctuation in the space / time continuum.
+According to Quantum Mechanics, we are a fluctuation in the

 What is interesting, is that we seem to be both.